-Should you require any general information regarding the Centre or courses, contact our Recruitment Unit via e-mail: email@example.com
+Should you require any general information regarding the Centre or courses, contact our Participants’ Admissions and Travel Unit via e-mail: email@example.com.

 For each activity on the calendar, the fee comprises a tuition cost and a subsistence cost.
 The costs are subject to change.

-course preparation, implementation and evaluation; training materials and books; the use of training facilities and support services, including online resources.
+Tuition costs cover: course preparation, implementation and evaluation; training materials and books; the use of training facilities and support services, including online resources.
 For residential courses, they also cover emergency medical insurance.
 Some courses also include a study tour.

-- For courses based in Turin: subsistence costs cover full board and lodging on the Centre's campus; laundry (for courses longer than one week); local study visits; a supplement for additional travel and living expenses during study tours (when foreseen).
+- For courses in Turin: full board and lodging on the Centre's campus; laundry (for courses longer than one week); local study visits (when foreseen); a supplement for additional travel and living expenses during study tours (when foreseen).

-- For courses outside Turin: subsistence costs cover full board and lodging, insurance and incidentals, depending on the facilities available at the course venue.
+- For courses outside Turin: full board and lodging, insurance and incidentals, depending on the facilities available at the course venue.

 The figures quoted do not include the cost of travel between the participant's home country and the course venue.

 Participants must ensure that they have a valid passport and appropriate visa for the country in which the course is held, for any country in which a transit or stopover to or from the course venue is required, and for all countries in which study tours are scheduled as part of the programme (general information about visas available here).